-Please postpone your visit if you have a fever or have been sick within the past 10 days, have come into contact with someone who has tested positive for COVID-19 in the past 14 days, or have a chronic health condition that puts you at high risk.
+Postpone your visit if you have a fever of 100.4 degrees Fahrenheit or greater, if you have been sick within the past 10 days, have come into contact with someone who has tested positive for COVID-19 in the past 14 days, or have a chronic health condition that puts you at high risk.

-Your confirmation and purchase of tickets acts as your acceptance and agreement to follow T/m visitor guidelines.
+• Your confirmation and purchase of ticket acts as your acceptance and agreement to follow T/m visitor guidelines.

 DURING YOUR VISIT

-A mask must be worn at all times while in the building.
-If you do not have a mask, one will be provided.
+• A CDC-approved mask, covering nose and mouth, must be worn at all times in the Museum.
+If you do not have a mask, one will be provided for you.

-Please follow social distancing guidelines while in the museum.
+• All visitors and Staff are expected to follow social distancing guidelines while in the Museum.

 Complimentary sanitized amenities—such as gallery maps, scavenger hunts, and magnifying glasses—are available for check-out at the Visitor Services Desk.